The Palamidi Fortress in Nafplio – Tips, photos & info

 What is Acronauplia?

-From the viewpoint of the Palamidi Fortress, you will enjoy a spectacular sea view and see a dramatic stripe of land.
+From the viewpoint of the Palamidi Fortress, you will enjoy a spectacular sea view and see a dramatic strip of land.
 Its name is Acronauplia (or Acronafplia), which literally translates to “Nafplio’s edge.”
-Once a spot of exile for political prisoners, Acronauplia is today a Natura 2000 reserve, hosting a wide variety of flora and fauna.
+Once a spot of exile for political prisoners, Acronauplia is now a Natura 2000 reserve, hosting a diverse array of flora and fauna.

-The ticket for visiting Palamidi currently costs 8 euros (Reduced: 4 euros).
+The ticket for visiting Palamidi currently costs 20 euros (Reduced: 10 euros).
 The selling point is straight at the Castle’s entrance.
-You will also receive a leaflet with info about the fortress.
+You will also receive a leaflet with information about the fortress.

 The opening times are: